 "I wanted to compliment the artist.
-These are unique and well.... magnificent."
+These are unique and well...quite magnificent."

 "That would be me and thank you very much."

-She put out a fragile hand and slipped it into his strong one.
+She put out a fragile hand slipping it into his strong one.
 "I am Lindsey Mills and you are?"

-"Dan Huckley, it is a pleasure to find an artist as lovely as her art."
+"Dan Huckley, pleasure to find an artist as lovely as her art."